12 Restaurants Serving Up Fresh Seafood in San Francisco

 ATwater Tavern (295 Terry Francois Blvd.)

 Steps away from the ballpark, ATwater Tavern is the perfect venue for to suck down oysters on the halfshell.
-The waterfront location features two levels of indoor and outdoor dining with incredible views of AT&T Park, the San Francisco Bay and the downtown skyline.
+The waterfront location features two levels of indoor and outdoor dining with incredible views of Oracle Park, the San Francisco Bay and the downtown skyline.
 What to eat: Atwater Cioppino.
 Website